marcodelapierre/biocommons_pathfinder_wp1.4/container_best_practices/SettingUp.md

 ## Building with Docker or Singularity?

 This is a legitimate question even if you are using only Singularity to manage and run your containers.
 In fact, both choices come with pros and cons.
 Using Singularity provides a consistent user experience across all the steps of container usage.
-Also, making a Singularity recipe file out of a bash script requires few modifications.
+Also, making a Singularity recipe file out of a shell script requires few modifications.
 Singularity has also a remote build feature, that allows to submit builds from an HPC cluster.
 On the other hand, Docker build is a multi step process that makes large use of caching to reduce build and development times.
 Also, Docker containers can be run by both Docker and Singularity.

 At present I have no final answer on which way is the best to go.
 On a Linux box (laptop, workstation, cloud) they can be installed together to coexist, so you might want to give both a try and find your preferred build approach.